lamindb.Storage¶

 ,TracksUpdates

-A LaminDB instance can manage and reference multiple storage locations.
+A storage location is either a directory (local or a folder in the cloud) or an entire S3/GCP bucket.
+A LaminDB instance can manage and read from multiple storage locations.
 But any storage location is managed by at most one LaminDB instance.

-Managed vs. referenced storage locations
+Managed vs. read-only storage locations

 The